tiltedphoques/gitbook-wiki/general-information/faq.md

 A: Our official position is that you **should not** install any other mods for the best, most stable experience.
 You can still do so, and our mod also loads SKSE if you have it installed, but we cannot guarantee that these mods will not cause stability issues, will play nice with our systems, or that their features will sync.
 This is entirely up to you.

-Creation Club mods, including the Anniversary Upgrade mod pack, are included in this category.
+Creation Club mods, including the Anniversary Upgrade mod pack, are included in this category of non-recommended mods.
+Please do not use them on public servers.

 {% hint style="warning" %}
 We did not build Reborn with the Anniversary Upgrade mod pack in mind.
 For the most stable experience, you should [disable the mods](../guides/client-setup/initial-setup/launching-the-game.md#making-sure-anniversary-upgrade-dlc-is-disabled) that come with the paid Anniversary Upgrade mod pack.